 Participants may direct the investment of their contributions into various investment options offered by the Plan.
-The Plan currently offers various mutual funds, a common collective trust fund and Company common stock as investment options for participants.
+The Plan currently offers various mutual funds, an insurance contract, and Company common stock as investment options for participants.
 In addition, participants generally have the option of utilizing a self-directed brokerage account, through which participants are able to invest in a variety of securities, including mutual funds, equities, the Company's common stock or certain fixed-income securities, in accordance with the Plan document.